lrkrol/Noctifer-Music/docs/README.md

 # Noctifer Music

-Noctifer Music is a PHP script to turn any self-hosted audio library into an actual music player, allowing files to be easily accessed from a browser.
+Noctifer Music is a PHP script to turn any self-hosted audio library into a functional music player running within a browser.

+Try the [**live demonstration**](https://music.lrk.tools/demo) using the password 123.

 ![Noctifer Music Screenshot](./default.jpg)

-Feel free to try the [**live demonstration**](https://music.lrk.tools/demo) using the password 123.

 ## Features